Zhongqi0402/Digital_Support_Center/README.md

 The `product` table is the only table that is based on fixed data.
 We only support creating tickets on three manufacturers - "Apple", "Samsung" and "Huawei".
 The types for the products are laptops, phone and tablet, and the colours are silver, black golden and other.
 Therefore, we create all different combinations of manufacturer, type, and colour based on these categories.

+The `ticket`, `note` and `user` tables are generated based on randomization.
+We used `essential_generators.DocumentGenerator` to randomly generate sentences and we used `name` package to randomly generate fields in these tables.
+For `user` table, we use their randomly generated name concatenated with "@gmail.com" for their email.

+As a production dataset, we have about 20,000 users, 36 product records, 10,000 tickets and 1000 notes.

 ### C2.
 SQL for Creating Tables and inserting sample data